 If you’re a first-time dog parent, you must be having many questions flooding your mind.
 If you are unsure what to feed your puppy, how often to feed them, or what can be toxic for them, look no further.
 We will give you all the information you need about your dog’s diet.

 Dogs need necessary nutrients like proteins, vitamins, and calcium in their daily diet.
 The amount and type of food you should feed your canines depends on your dog’s age and health.

 The feeding schedule depends on your dog’s body weight and age.

 - Puppies: As they are at their growing phase, they have more nutritional demands and feel hungrier.
-It is best to give them four to six small meals a day.
+It is best to give them four to six small meals including puppy milk day.
 They need more food to fuel their development and grow their bones, muscles, and organs.

 - Adults: Generally, adult dogs should eat twice daily.
 Medium breed dogs usually become adults by the age of 12 – 14 months.
 Larger breeds take nearly 2 years to become an adult.
 Give them a balanced diet containing meat, rice, vegetables, and fish.

 - Seniors: Giving small but frequent meals to senior dogs, just like puppies, is better.
 Some dogs have health issues when they age or require more protein and fibre.
 Feed them accordingly to improve their health.

 If you’re unsure consult your vet regarding the exact time when you can shift from puppy food to adult dog food or regarding your senior dog’s health condition and nutritional needs, so you can adapt his diet accordingly and safely.

 Many people have the habit of feeding their dogs from their plates.